PriyankDsilva/Data-Analysis---Consumer-Complaint/README.md

 Issue encountered with python Libraries:
 As we were using tkinter ,we were unable to plot graphs using GUI because of some erroe due to matplotlib.
-Solution - uninstalled matplotlib and pillow libraries and reinstall the core libraries from sourceforge *Note-the .whl files for these libraries are uploaded in Download folder. to install them just write pip install .whl file
+Solution - uninstalled matplotlib and pillow libraries and reinstall the core libraries from sourceforge *Note-the .whl files for these libraries are uploaded in the folder. to install them just write pip install .whl file

 Modules: